Enterprise SaaS · Brand Strategy

 Problem

-PSAI had two brands living under the same roof — Spectrum, handling enterprise websites, marketing, and SEO, and PSAI, a lead generation software suite.
+PSAI operated two brands under the same roof — Spectrum, handling enterprise websites, marketing, and SEO, and PSAI, a lead generation software suite.

 Customers couldn't understand the relationship between the two.
 Were they the same company?
 Different products?
 A parent and subsidiary?
 The confusion was costing sales conversations before they started.